 During portrait shots, the phone manages to take great portraits even with backlight.
 The edge detection is also appropriate, if not great.
 After capturing a portrait, you can also tone up or down the level of blur, add light trails, and adjust studio lighting.

 Judging the camera performance in proportion with the price, we can only say that to expect more out of a phone in this price range would be an injustice.

-Even though it lags slightly behind in camera, good processing and amazing battery life definitely make up for it; what else can you expect from a phone at this price.
+Even though it lags slightly behind in the camera department, good processing and amazing battery life make up for it; what else can you expect from a phone at this price.
 So if you are planning to buy this, we suggest you go for it.